ropensci/tabulapdf/README.md

 variable, they instead need to delete it (e.g., with `Sys.setenv(JAVA_HOME = "")`), so if the above instructions fail, that is the next step in troubleshooting.

+From PowerShell, you should see something like this after running `java -version`:

+    OpenJDK Runtime Environment (build 11.0.22+7-post-Ubuntu-0ubuntu222.04.1)
+    OpenJDK 64-Bit Server VM (build 11.0.22+7-post-Ubuntu-0ubuntu222.04.1, mixed mode, sharing)

 ### Troubleshooting